 The ending was a little drawn out, the mystery could have been solved a lot faster if some of the speeches had been cut a bit shorter.
 But watching the actors fling their limbs around the stage as they pretended to play the drums, the organ, a saxophone, a trumpet, and a bomb turned in to a xylophone, made up for the long winded ending and had the audience in, yet more, fits of giggles.
 In fact, this moment was one of the best for giggles.

 The others being: John Hewer falling off his chair while trying to seduce Stefanie Elliot, Elliot’s entrances as a Hollywood screen goddess accompanied by ‘swoon’ music and her expressions of seductive confusion, which never got old, and the pantomime horse who doubled up as a stage hand also got plenty of giggles.

-It’s hard to get away with cliché and stereotype without being overly corny, but the cast pulled it off.
-Some of John Hewer’s deliverances were a bit wooden but I’ll forgive him because I haven’t laughed that much in the theatre in ages, and I really don’t normally like pantomime horses!
+It’s hard to get away with cliché and stereotype without being overly corny, but the cast pulled it off and I’ll easily forgive them because I haven’t laughed that much in the theatre in ages, and I really don’t normally like pantomime horses!
 All in all I think brother-and-sister team Rachael (who directed the production) and John Hewer, who make up Hambledon Productions, are ones to watch out for.

 Sophie Fenella Robins, What’s on the Fringe, 2012